top of page

 Am I safe enough to learn, connect and engage?

-When the system feels calm and safe, we are able to:
+When the system feels settled we are more able to:

 • manage emotions